VRR

 Example

-Turns VRR on or off on the interface.
-The default setting is off.
+Enables and disables VRR on the interface.
+The default setting is disabled.

 Virtual Router Redundancy (VRR) enables hosts to communicate with any redundant switch without reconfiguration by running dynamic router protocols or router redundancy protocols.
 Redundant switches respond to ARP requests from hosts.
 The switches respond in an identical manner, but if one fails, the other redundant switches continue to respond.
 You use VRR with MLAG.